“Proclaim! (or read!) in the name of thy Lord and the One whom Cherishes, Who created” (Qur’an 96:1)

 Just because the (unbelievers) charged Muhammed (saw) that he was possessed means that it is true?

-The first claim that the Blessed Messenger (saw) wrote the Holy Qur’an came from (unbelievers).
-That is the kind of company that ‘Quran Only‘ people are in; not the kind of company I would like to be in.
+The first claim that the Blessed Messenger (saw) wrote the Qur’an came from (unbelievers).
+That is the company that followers of the ‘Quran Only‘ religion are in; not the company I would like to be in.

 Another text they would use.

 “And if he had invented false sayings concerning Us We surely should have seized him by his right hand (or with power and might), And then severed his life-artery.”
-(Holy Qur’an 69:44-46)
+(Qur’an 69:44-46)

 There is certainly allot to be desired in this translation.